 Anytime someone says that a real or fictional atrocity is worse than death, they are admitting, however ignorantly or inconsistently the admission may be, that some things can equal and surpass murder in their cruelty.
 Only a handful of offenses have the capacity to be more evil than murder, but the exact depravity depends on the specific nature of the individual behavior.
-The wickedness of one murder might exceed that of another, just like the wickedness of a certain rape or act of illicit torture might exceed that of a murder.
+The wickedness of one murder might exceed that of another, just like the wickedness of a certain rape or act of illicit torture might easily far exceed that of a murder.

-Murder is far from the most vicious, depraved, or sadistic thing
+Murder is far from the most vicious, depraved, or sadistic thing one human could inflict on another. |

 For instance, there are methods of torturing a person that show far less regard for their personhood than killing them would.
 If one person inflicts prolonged, daily beatings on another for several consecutive months or years, the victim's humanity is disrespected far more than it would be if the abuser simply kills him or her.
 This torture involves more cruelty than mere murder, whether or not the victim dies from the abuse.
 Whether a murder, rape, or torture is more evil than another member of the same list depends on a variety of factors.